jaclu/tmux-menus/README.md

 ## Summary

 A collection of popup menus for managing your tmux environment.
+With tmux 3.8+ comes much better auto theeming.
 Dark and Light theme above.

 Once installed, press the trigger key to display the main menu.
 The default trigger is `<prefix> \` (see Configuration below to customize).